James-M-Boyette/Vue_3_NetNinja/NOTES.md

 In order to use [json Server](https://www.npmjs.com/package/json-server) ...

-1. Install the package via `npm install -g json-server`
+1. Install the package via `npm install json-server` (`npm install -g json-server` to do it globally)
 2. Start it with `json-server --watch db.json`

 Notes: